James Arthur (album)

-James Arthur is the eponymously titled debut studio album by British singer and songwriter James Arthur.
+James Arthur is the debut studio album by British singer and songwriter James Arthur.
 It was released on 1 November 2013 by Syco Music.
 The album includes the singles "Impossible" (Arthur's X Factor winner's single), and "You're Nobody 'til Somebody Loves You", as well as collaborations with Emeli Sandé and Chasing Grace.

 The album debuted at number 2 on the UK Albums Chart, kept off the top spot by Eminem's The Marshall Mathers LP 2.
 It became the 30th best-selling album of the year in the UK, despite iTunes offering refunds for fans after Arthur became embroiled in a homophobia row.
 As of 16 February 2017, it has sold over 287,000 copies in the UK.

 Background

 On 9 December 2012, Arthur won the ninth series of the ITV music competition series The X Factor.
 As the winner, he was signed to Simon Cowell's record label Syco Music and released a "cover of Shontelle's 2010 single "Impossible", which debuted at number one on the UK Singles Chart.

 On 3 March 2013, Arthur announced via Twitter that would be starting work on his debut album the following morning, stating "Can't wait to get in the studio tomorrow!!".
 Several tracks on the album feature co-writing and production from Naughty Boy, and collaborations with Emeli Sandé and Chasing Grace, on the tracks "Roses" and "Certain Things" respectively.
 Naughty Boy said of the album; "It's really cool actually, it's definitely poppy but with an edge and a bit urban.
 One of the songs that me and Emeli wrote [for him] is like a big orchestral piece and it has no drums.
 It's a real album, I think a lot of people are going to be surprised with his album."